lucasfox0/stock_screener/docs/fmp_api_notes.md

 ## Data Requirements
 - Tickers in a specific sector
 - 5+ year historical P/E for the tickers
-	- If P/E is unavailable then need EPS and price from past 5+ years
+	- quarterly eps and monthly closing price -> calculate monthly P/E

 ---